LiamD88/secure_plus/README.md

 ---
 The site is aimed at commercial entities and I wanted to make it as simple as possible to navigate through the site.
 Below are some user stories.

 1. As a multinational corporation with over 1000 staff cyber security is very important to us.
-I found this website quite easy to navigate, I like that they have a lot of the services offered but I think the main thing that stands out for me is they have an option to click a contact page and contact them about any other services I might need, so they can tailor a package to my needs.
+I found this website quite easy to navigate, I like that they have a lot of the services offered but I think the main thing that stands out for me is they have an option to click a contact page and contact them about any other services I might need, so they can tailor a package to suit my needs.
 I will require this due to the fact I have so many staff.

 2. As a small business owner I am not very computer literate and I want somebody to help me with everything about internet security as a lot of business is online these days.
 I have recently had a huge issue with a virus in the IT infrastructure of my business, I want to be able to go on here and have a complete overhaul.
 I see they have a package here for a comprehensive check of our systems, this is exactly what  I need.